bbenchoff/bbenchoff.github.io/pages/CANconversion.md

 ![The rotary shift knob](/images/Car/GaugeCluster/RotaryTransmission3.png)

 The really cool trick with this knob is the fact that the center indicator remains stationary as the knob turns.
 Turning the knob does not move the center indicator.
 It's an effect that puts the 'b' in subtle, but is simply amazing when you notice it.
 It's probably what I'm most proud of in this entire CAN conversion project.

+All of the files used to build this [are available in the repo for this project](https://github.com/bbenchoff/Citicar).

 [back](../)